 If you are Eastern Orthodox, your sect separated from Catholicism around the year 1,000.

 If you are Lutheran, your religion was founded by Martin Luther, an ex-monk of the Catholic Church, in 1517.

-If you belong to the Church of England (Anglican), your church split off from the Roman Catholic Church in the rebellion of King Henry VIII in the year 1534 because the Pope would not grant Henry a decree of nullity for a marriage that Pope had given Henry a dispensation to make!
+If you belong to the Church of England (Anglican), your church split off from the Roman Catholic Church in the rebellion of King Henry VIII in the year 1534 — because the Pope would not grant Henry a decree of nullity for a marriage that Pope had given Henry a dispensation to make!

-If you are a Calvinist, your religion was founded when former-Catholic-turned- reformer John Calvin published his Institutes of the Christian Religion in 1536.
+If you are Calvinist, your religion was founded when former-Catholic-turned-reformer John Calvin published his Institutes of the Christian Religion in 1536.

 If you are Presbyterian, your religion was founded when John Knox brought the teachings of John Calvin to Scotland in the year 1560.

 If you are Unitarian, your religious group developed in Europe in the 1500’s.

 If you are Congregationalist, your religion branched off from Puritanism in the early 1600’s in England.